sillevl/labict-citygame/actual-content-change-this-chapter/game-management/scores.md

 ![](/assets/scores uml.PNG)
 ### **How can it be used in the future?**
 You can make the scores system by giving points to each completed objective.
+You only need to make some functions in the score class to insert points after each objective is completed.
+You could also make it possible so that people can filter on the scores page.